mmore500/waves/blog/_posts/2020-06-03-systematics-blogpost.md

 }
 ```

 Here the Empirical random number generator was utilized to ensure that results were actually random.
-Here, a random number was generated based on the size of the parent generation.
+First, a random number was generated based on the size of the parent generation.
 That spot in the array was then set as the parent of the next generation.

 In the null model, each time a new organism was created it represented its own clade or taxon to ensure maximum diversity.